polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ## Checksum Types

-Substrate offers several potential checksum strategies, each providing varying length and longevity guarantees.
+Polkadot SDK offers several potential checksum strategies, each providing varying length and longevity guarantees.

 There are two types of checksum preimages (`SS58` and `AccountID`) along with a range of checksum lengths from 1 to 8 bytes.

-In all cases for Substrate, the Blake2b-512 (Spec, Wiki) hash function is used (OID 1.3.6.1.4.1.1722.12.2.1.16).
+In all cases for Polkadot SDK, the Blake2b-512 hash function is used.
 The variants simply select the preimage used as the input to the hash function and the number of bytes taken from its output.

 The bytes used are always the left-most bytes.
 The input consists of the non-checksum portion of the SS58 byte series, which is used as input to the base-58 function.